Characterizing The Limits of Linear Modeling of Non-Linear Swarm Behaviors: Our Generalized ODE Foraging Model

 $\SubAreaBlockDensity$ would play an exponentially moderating role only when the block acquisition location $\ArenaXY$ is close to $\NestXY$, such as for RN or PL block distributions.
-For SS and DS distributions, where the mean distance from a block to the nest is large, the effect of $\SubAreaBlockDensity$ on block acquisition locations should be minimal.

-} \end{enumerate} Using the results of~\cite{Codling2010} and these intuitions, we formulate \cref{eqn:acq-pdf-single} as a close approximation of the occupancy distribution of a single random walker performing a biased random walk starting from a central point $\NestXY$. $C$ is a normalization constant to ensure $p_{acq_{j}}(\ArenaXY)$ integrates to $1$ over all $j$.
+For SS and DS distributions, where the mean distance from a block to the nest is large, the effect of $\SubAreaBlockDensity$ on block acquisition locations should be minimal. \end{enumerate} Using the results of~\citep{Codling2010} and these intuitions, we formulate \cref{eqn:acq-pdf-single} as a close approximation of the occupancy distribution of a single random walker performing a correlated random walk starting from a central point $\NestXY$. $C$ is a normalization constant to ensure $p_{acq_{j}}(\ArenaXY)$ integrates to $1$ over all $j$.

-Having defined the probability density function, we now derive the expected acquisition location by finding the expected values of the marginal density functions in $x$ by integrating~\cref{eqn:acq-pdf-single} over all $j$:
+Having defined the probability density function, we now derive the expected acquisition location by finding the expected values of the marginal density functions in $x$ by integrating~\cref{eqn:acq-pdf-single} and summing over all $j$:

 and similarly for $y$.
 We now write an expression for $\tau_h^1$: